-- 4.3 The Principles are then divided further into several sub-principles. - 4.4 In response to this new Framework, the Governance Arrangements Assessment Group has considered the Framework's Core Principles and Sub-principles and has created a Governance Risk Register, which will be part of the Council's Corporate Risk Register.
-The Governance Risk Register identifies risks in 22 governance areas, noting the controls that the Council has in place to mitigate these risks. - 4.5 As is usual in risk management arrangements, consideration is given to two factors when scoring the size of these risks: - The Impact of the event if the risk were realised - The Likelihood of the risk being realised.
+- 3.3 The Principles are then divided further into several sub-principles. - 3.4 In response to the Framework, the Governance Arrangements Assessment Group has considered the Framework's Core Principles and Sub-principles and has created a Governance Risk Register, which is part of the Council's Corporate Risk Register.
+The Governance Risk Register identifies risks in 24 areas of governance, noting the controls that the Council has in place to mitigate these risks. - 3.5 Specific responsibility for these risks have been distributed across the Council as follows